Cynthia G. Clopper

 research assistants are always welcome in my Speech Perception Lab.
 Students

-can earn credit in LLING 4998(H) (Undergraduate Research) for work in the
+can earn credit in LING 4998(H) (Undergraduate Research) for work in the

 lab.
 Paid positions are also sometimes available.
 Students do not need to be